 “You are to be called……………..
 Swimming Dragonfly.”

 Everything happens at once.
-The Village Elders clap gently, trying to look wise in their agreement with such a sensible name, Grandma cries out and throws herself on the sand, and the villagers burst into laughter.
+The Village Elders clap gently, trying to look wise in their agreement at such a sensible name, Grandma screams and throws herself on the sand, and the villagers burst into laughter.

 “Not a dragonfly,” pleads Grandma from the ground.
 “It’s so small.
 A dragon, yes!
 But not a dragonfly”.